Cuban government bans bid for new protests - RFI

 - 'Change for the better' -

-Film director Yunior Garcia, who organized the planned Havana protest, hit out at the government's reasons for refusing the requests.
+Film director Yunior Garcia, who organized the protest planned for Havana, hit out at the government's reasons for refusing the requests.

 "Whatever the Cuban does, they always say the idea came from Washington.
 It's as if we don't think, as if us Cubans don't have any brains," he said.